-The best way to round off your day trip from Krakow to Warsaw is by catching the view from the 30th-floor viewing deck at the top of the Palace of Culture and Science.
-This is the tallest building in Poland and is viewed as Stalin’s “parting gift” to the nation.
+The best way to round off your day trip to Warsaw from Krakow is by checking out the view from the 30th-floor viewing deck at the top of the Palace of Culture and Science.
+This is the tallest building in Poland, and is viewed as Stalin’s “parting gift” to the nation.

 Getting to Warsaw from Krakow

 If you want to visit Warsaw in one day, you’ll need to book your train tickets as far in advance as possible.
 I was planning to do this day trip from Krakow, but I looked two days in advance and the trains I needed to take were already fully booked!

 For a day trip to Warsaw to be feasible, you’ll have to get the 7:29 am train from Krakow Główny to Warszawa Centralna, which will get you there at 10:05am.
 You can then get the 5:50pm train (arriving in Krakow at 8:15pm) or the 7:50pm train (arriving in Krakow at 10:32pm).

 Since you’ll need to use the express trains for this trip, you’ll unfortunately have to pay a premium.
 Single tickets in 2nd class cost around €36, so you’re looking at around €72 just on transportation for the day.
 Yikes!

 Another suggestion for an unusual day trip from Krakow is the small city of Rzeszów, which is the perfect size to be able to explore thoroughly in one day.
 The city also doesn’t see too many international tourists, so a visit to Rzeszów feels like a taste of the “real” Poland.